liefery-it-legacy/blog/_posts/2018-01-09-the-mysterious-query.md

 ```

 It says a lot of things, so if you're interested in what the system for running
 this looked like, you got all the information right there!
-The other thing that
-might be interesting is that we used `ecto 2.1.6` and `postgrex 0.13.3`.

 But what do the results say?
 Apparently `with_courier_ids` and `full_custom`
 rock! `DB View` is over **4600 times slower!**.
 Wow case solved.
 Using a nice